QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 On a misdemeanor case, if you’re in District court, the first thing that’s going to happen is you're going to jail and will be brought up in-front of a judge to set bond this will happen relatively quickly, usually within 48 hours.

 At that first appearance, not a lot is going to happen.
 The judge is going to make sure that you know what you are charged with.
-You will be given a bond and there will be time to argue your bond.
-If you have some sort of a problem with bond, perhaps there is a condition that is unwarranted or unfair that’s the time that you can ask the judge to modify the problem bond condition.
+You will be given a bond amount and conditions.
+If you have some sort of a problem with bond, perhaps there is a condition that is unwarranted or unfair, this is the time that you can ask the judge to modify the problematic bond condition.
 With misdemeanors, first appearance is also the time you’re going to be arraigned.
 Arraignment is the formal process of asking you how you plead to the charges.
-After that, you’re going to have another scheduled appearance, which is called a scheduling docket or a no-go docket.
-A no-go docket is kind of an arbitrary court date to make sure your case keeps moving.
+After that, you’re going to have another scheduled appearance, which is called a second appearance, status or scheduling docket, or a no-go docket.
+This next setting is kind of an arbitrary court date to make sure your case keeps moving.

 What happens after first appearance/arraignment?

-Your case is going to get set over to a scheduling docket, a scheduling or a no-go docket may happen two or three times depending on what you’re doing with your case.
-If you need time to get money to hire a lawyer, you’re going to keep going in and they are going to keep scheduling it, again and again.
-After you get through that and hire a lawyer that’s when your case is really going to start.
+Your case is going to get set over to a scheduling docket.
+A scheduling or a no-go docket may happen two or three times, depending on what you’re doing with your case.
+If you did not have a lawyer at your first appearance, you will be set over for another hearing to give you time to hire an attorney and then appear with that attorney.
+If you need additional time to get money to hire a lawyer, you’re going to have to keep going in and requesting another continuance to hire a lawyer.
+Once you have a lawyer, your case is really going to start.

-During the first stages of the case, you will hire a criminal defense lawyer.
-That lawyer will request a discovery – police reports, videos, anything that the police have or the state has which they are going to use against you, and the attorney will go over it with you.
+The criminal defense lawyer you hire will begin working on your case immediately.
+That lawyer will request discovery.
+Discovery is essentially anything in the police and prosecutor's file, including police reports, photos, videos, witness statements, or other documents and materials which they are going to use against you in your case.
+You and the attorney will go over all of the discovery together.
 Then you’ll have a good idea whether the State can prove their case or not and you’ll start working on a defense plan.
-After you develop your plan of attacking the case, a lot of different things can happen.
+After you develop your plan for attacking the case, a lot of different things can happen.

 What happens after you’ve obtained discovery?